 You’ll have to settle road accident cases through court sessions.
 So, make sure you have all the information needed from the JKR and pictures of the damage as evidence.
 One more thing, you also need a lawyer to represent you.

 He/she will then notify the Attorney General who will act on behalf of the gahmen to settle the claim.
 Normally, you have to tanggung the legal fee cost but if you cannot afford, you can still contact the legal aid centre for free legal representation (you know, pro bono case).

-Additionally, they can charge you with 2-year imprisonment or a fine up to RM 10,000 for voluntarily interfering in the execution of public functions (under section 186 of penal code).
+Moreover, they can CHARGE YOU with 2-year imprisonment or a fine of up to RM 10,000 for voluntarily interfering in the execution of public functions (under section 186 of the penal code).